Amplatzer Steerable Delivery Sheath Complications

 Stroke

 The FDA also warns of the possibility of a stroke when using ASDS.
 A stroke occurs when there is an interruption or reduction in the supply of blood to the brain that causes cells to die.
-Strokes are medical emergencies, with early intervention critical for reducing brain damage and paralysis.
+Strokes are medical emergencies, with early intervention critical for reducing brain damage and other complications.

 “Air embolism can also potentially lead to serious health consequences including stroke and death.”